Providence, Utah: History

 On November 14, 1859, LDS apostles Orson Hyde and Ezra T. Benson organized the Providence Ward.
 Hyde chose the name: "Spring Creek settlement being situated in an elbow of the mountains and appearing to us somewhat of a providential place, we named Providence."
 Robert Williams was ordained as bishop.
 Two years later, when a U.S. post office was established in Providence, Williams was also named postmaster.

 In 1860 John Theurer persuaded a number of fellow Swiss LDS converts (whose last names were Alder, Fuhriman, Kresie, Loosli, Naef, Stucki, and Trauber) to come to Spring Creek with its alpine setting.
 The Swiss tradition of community sauerkraut dinners continues to the present day in Providence.
 The village became a mix of Yankees, English, and Swiss, united by a common religious persuasion.
 As Providence was situated astride a Shoshoni trail from a winter camp on the Bear River to Bear Lake via Blacksmith Fork Canyon, church authorities advised that a more substantial fort be erected.
 A six-foot-high, two-and-one-half-foot-thick rock wall was built to enclose both the log houses and an open commons area.

-On November 23, 1862, in the foothills just outside Providence, a two-hour skirmish was fought by 60 soldiers under the command of Major Edward McGarry of the U.S. Second Cavalry against 30 or 40 Shoshonis under Chief Bear Hunter.
-The objective was to recover livestock and a ten-year-old white boy taken during the massacre of a wagon train on the Oregon Trail in August 1860.
-Three braves were killed and five others, including the chief, were captured.
+On November 23, 1862, in the foothills just outside Providence, a two-hour skirmish was fought by 60 soldiers under the command of Major Edward McGarry of the U.S. Second Cavalry against 30 or 40 Shoshone under Chief Bear Hunter.
+The objective was to recover livestock and a ten-year-old white boy taken during the Utter Party Massacre on the Oregon Trail in August 1860.
+Three Shoshone people were killed and five others, including Chief Bear Hunter, were captured.
 An exchange of the captives was made for the boy, Reuben Van Orman, who had been held for two years.

 In 1864 the town was laid out into square 8 acre blocks, each divided into six lots of approximately one and one-third acres.
 East of Main Street the lots face north–south; they face east–west on the western side of town.
 The log structures, including the meeting/school building, were relocated from the fort onto the lots under the supervision of Bishop William Budge.
 On September 4, 1871, James Martineau completed his detailed official survey of Providence City.
 The cemetery was moved from the south end of town to a hill north of town.
 Construction was completed in 1871 on a rock meetinghouse and on a rock schoolhouse in 1877.
 The schoolhouse was replaced by a new building with a bell tower in 1904.